songjuncao/dataset_of_speech_audio_music/audio/DATASET.md

+- AudioSetCaps: An Enriched Audio-Caption Dataset using Automated Generation Pipeline with Large Audio and Language Models
 - The Sounds of Home: A Speech-Removed Residential Audio Dataset for Sound Event Detection
 - animal2vec and MeerKAT: A self-supervised transformer for rare-event raw audio input and a large-scale reference dataset for bioacoustics
   - animal